The World's First Wavesailing Competition

 Judges assess how aggressively and vertically the rider hits the lip off the bottom turn.
 A committed, vertical approach demonstrates technical skill and wave reading, leading to more critical and dynamic maneuvers.

-Luis Maria “Pick” Escribano—widely regarded as one of the most experienced head judges in windsurfing history—will lead the judging panel at this year’s MFC Maui ProAm.
-It’s an honor to welcome him to the event that started it all back in 1982—a “sleeping giant” of a competition that’s returning to Ho‘okipa after two decades, ready to showcase just how far our sport has come.
+Head Judge: Luis Maria “Pick” Escribano—widely regarded as one of the most experienced head judges of all time—will lead the judging panel at this year’s Maui Pro.
+It’s an honor to welcome him to the first 5 Star event of the season—ready to showcase just how far our sport has come in the last year.
 With Pick at the helm, riders can rest assured their performances will be judged by one of the finest professionals in the sport.

 Matt Pritchard is a multiple-time World Champion and a former Head Judge, bringing decades of top-level competition insight to this year’s panel.
 His combination of championship experience and judging expertise ensures a sharp eye for performance and progression.

-Angela Cochran is the most decorated Aloha Classic competitor of all time, an avid sailor, and a two-time World Champion (1989 and 1991).
+Angela Cochran, one of the most decorated Aloha Classic competitors of all time, is an avid sailor and a two-time World Champion (1989 and 1991).
 Her deep expertise and history at Ho‘okipa and the World Cup make her a perfect fit for this year’s judging panel, bringing unmatched insight and passion to the event and the progression of wavesailing.

-Kevin Pritchard as one of the most World Cup-winning riders across multiple disciplines and the 2000 Maui Pro-Am champion at Ho‘okipa, Kevin brings an invaluable blend of experience and heritage to the event.
-His inclusion in the judges panel not only honors the rich history of the Pro-Am but also brings the sport full circle—celebrating the culture and passion that we all live by.
+Kevin Pritchard, a multiple Cup-winning rider across disciplines and the 2000 Maui Pro-Am champion at Ho‘okipa, brings an invaluable blend of experience and heritage to the event.
+His inclusion on the judges’ panel not only honors the rich history of the Pro-Am but also brings the sport full circle—celebrating the culture and passion we all live by.

 Beach Clean Up

-“We’re excited to join forces with the Maui Surfrider Foundation to protect the natural beauty of Ho‘okipa Beach,” said Pio Marasco.
-“Together, we celebrate our sport and our environment.”
+“We’re excited to join forces with the Surfrider Foundation to protect the natural beauty of Ho‘okipa Beach,” said WWT Director Simeon Glasson“Together, we celebrate our sport and our environment.”

 Introducing Kai Katchadourian

-We are thrilled to present Kai Katchadourian as the 2025 MFC Maui Pro/Am presenter.
+We are thrilled to present Kai Katchadourian as the 2026 Quatro Maui Pro presenter.
 With the longest track record in windsurfing—dating back to the first Ho‘okipa events—Kai has been chasing the perfect ride all around the world.
 His lifelong passion for the sport, enriched by his love for music and family, embodies the true spirit and culture of our global windsurfing community.
 Welcome, Kai!

 Feeling the Spring Maui vibe !

-Maui has not seen a Spring Event since the PWA Event in April 2005, two full decades ago.
-It is great to have it back on the schedule as The Maui Pro Am.
-If one goes back into the history of wave events at Hookipa, some of the most memorable competitions were held in the Spring during the long standing O’Neill Invitational which ran from the early 80’s to the mid 90’s.
-DaKine, Chiemsee, and even corporate sponsors like Jeep, sponsored events at Hookipa in the Spring.
+Until last year, Maui has not seen a Spring Event since the PWA Event in April 2005, two full decades ago.
+It is great to have it back on the schedule and as a 5 Star World Cup.
+If one goes back into the history of wave events at Hookipa, some of the most memorable competitions were held in the Spring during the long-standing O’Neill Invitational, which ran from the early 80’s to the mid-90s.
+DaKine, Chiemsee, and even corporate sponsors like Jeep & Hard Rock Cafe sponsored events at Hookipa in the Spring.
 Maui always comes alive with abundant energy as we see the Worlds Best Windsurfers take to the water and challenge the elements. — Kai Katchadourian

 Media Team Fish Bowl Diaries

 Paul and Sofie (Fish Bowl Diaries) are award-winning photographers whose instantly recognizable style has been commissioned by leading windsurfing and surfing brands—including Goya, Quatro, Naish, and Fanatic.
-With over 30 magazine covers and multiple “Photographer of the Year” accolades to their name, they bring a wealth of expertise to the 2025 MFC Maui Pro/Am, capturing every wave-riding moment both on and off the water.
+With over 30 magazine covers and multiple “Photographer of the Year” accolades to their name, they bring a wealth of expertise to the 2026 Quatro Maui Pro, capturing every wave-riding moment both on and off the water.

-The Heroes Behind the Scenes: Kurtis Chong Kee & Mark Pohini of the Pe’ahi Water Safety Team, have dedicated decades to ensuring safety along the North Shore—from Jaws to the outer reefs.
-Their expertise and commitment in some of the most challenging ocean conditions have saved countless lives.
-We are profoundly grateful to have them on board at the 2025 MFC Maui Pro/Am, ensuring a secure and safe event for the riders and everyone.
+The Hero Behind the Scenes: Jay Sniffen, Fireman and Water Safety Master Team, has dedicated his whole life to ensuring public safety on Maui — from Jaws to the outer reefs and World Cup events.
+Jay’s expertise and commitment in some of the most challenging ocean conditions have saved countless lives.
+We are profoundly grateful to have him on board for the 2026 Quatro Maui Pro, ensuring a safe and secure event for riders and everyone.

 Special Thanks

-We extend our sincere thanks to Kevin at the Maui Department of Parks and Recreation, Paul Sensano from the Department of Land and Natural Resources and the Department of Boating and Ocean Recreation, and Sharon Banaag at the Maui County Offices of Economic Development.
+We extend our sincere thanks to Kevin at the Maui Department of Parks and RecreationJerry Maynes Punahele from the Department of Land and Natural Resources and the Department of Boating and Ocean Recreation.
 We also appreciate everyone at the County of Maui and the State of Hawaii for their trust and commitment to supporting the youth and watersports community in its connection to the ocean and the environment.

-We’re excited to welcome Maui Toyota as a sponsor of the 2025 MFC Maui ProAm.
-A loyal supporter of Maui’s windsurfing scene—including the 2024 Aloha Classic—Maui Toyota once again shows its commitment to both the sport and local community.
+We’re excited to welcome Maui Toyota as a sponsor of the 2026 Quatro Maui Pro.
+A loyal supporter of Maui’s windsurfing scene—including the 2024 & 2025 Aloha Classic—Maui Toyota once again shows its commitment to both the sport and local community.

 As Manager David Stoller puts it, “We’re honored to support Maui’s windsurfing community.
 Many of our customers windsurf and choose our trucks or minivans to transport their gear, so this is our way of giving back—helping inspire people to explore the ocean in connection with the environment.
 That’s what we are about here at Maui Toyota.”